 Professional Program Transfer.
-Students requesting to transfer into the Professional Nursing Program with advanced standing may be required to submit letters of recommendation.
-Any student enrolled in good standing at any accredited/approved baccalaureate school of nursing currently or within the past two years may apply for admission into the Professional Nursing Program.
-To be considered for admission to the Professional Nursing Program, students must first be admitted to ASU (see "Undergraduate Admission," page 60.
-Transfer students must also meet all Professional Nursing Program admission requirements.
+Students requesting to transfer into the professional program with advanced standing may be required to submit letters of recommendation.
+Any student enrolled in good standing at any accredited/approved baccalaureate school of nursing within the past two years may apply for admission into the professional program.
+To be considered for admission to the professional program, students must first be admitted to ASU (see "Undergraduate Admission," page 62).
+Transfer students must also meet all professional program admission requirements.

 Admission of Registered Nurses (RNs).
-All RNs are admitted as prenursing students.
+All RN students are admitted into the College of Nursing as "prenursing" students.
 Options available to RN students include RN to B.S.N. and RN to M.S.
-Several alternatives are available for RNs to facilitate progress toward a degree, including credit by examination and transfer of previously completed nursing courses.
-RN students must consult with an advisor in planning their programs of study.
-Refer to "Admission," page 434, for professional program admission criteria.
-In addition, an RN must submit a photocopy of his or her current license to practice nursing as an RN in Arizona.
-RN students are responsible for adhering to Arizona State Board of Nursing Rules and Regulations.
+Several alternatives are available for RNs to facilitate progress toward a degree, including credit by examination and transfer of previously completed general education and nursing courses.
+RN students must consult with an advisor in planning their program of study.
+Refer to "Admission," page 447, for B.S.N. professional program admission criteria.